top of page

 About

-Alexandra is a passionate performer and educator who has collaborated with prestigious orchestras and educational and arts institutions across Europe, including Opera de Lausanne, Sinfonietta de Lausanne, Montreux Jazz Festival, Gstaad Menuhin Festival Orchestra in Switzerland, Transylvania Philharmonic in Romania, Mahler Players, Nairn Books and Arts Festival, Chamber Music Scotland.
+Alexandra is a passionate performer and educator who has collaborated with orchestras and educational and arts institutions across Europe, including Opera de Lausanne, Sinfonietta de Lausanne, Montreux Jazz Festival, Gstaad Menuhin Festival Orchestra in Switzerland, Transylvania Philharmonic in Romania, Mahler Players, Nairn Books and Arts Festival, Chamber Music Scotland.

 Education